Château Petit Village

 The château is situated on a terroir of deep gravels, wrapped in light clay and sand on an alios subsoil.
 The grape varieties consist of 75% Merlot, 18% Cabernet Franc and 7% Cabernet Sauvignon.

-See more
+Read more

 The history of Château Petit Village

 The château was originally a rectangular building with two corner towers.
 It has been modified over the centuries, particularly in the 19th century, when the de la Tour du Pin family added a neoclassical wing.
-The château was used as a residence by the de la Tour du Pin lords until the early 20th century.
+The château was used as a residence by the lords of de la Tour du Pin until the early 20th century.

 In 1919, Château Petit Village was purchased by Fernand Ginestet, a renowned wine merchant in Bordeaux.
 Ginestet modernised the estate and began producing quality wines.
 Château Petit Village quickly became one of the most prestigious wine estates in Pomerol.